odoo/documentation/content/applications/general/voip/onsip.rst

 .. tip::
    The OnSIP extension can be found in the *User* banner line above the tabs.

-When these steps are complete, click :guilabel:`Save` on the user form in Odoo to save the configurations.
+When these steps are complete, navigate away from the user form in Odoo to save the configurations.

-Once saved, Odoo users can make phone calls by clicking the :guilabel:`📞 (phone)` icon in the top-right corner of Odoo.
+Once saved, Odoo users can make phone calls by clicking the :guilabel:`☎️ (phone)` icon in the top-right corner of Odoo.

 .. seealso::